Product Hunt analysis

 Best time to submit

-In general, fewer products get submitted on a weekend, but the feature rate is higher.
-You have ≈20% more chance to get featured.
-On the other hand, products on average get fewer votes on a weekend.
-On weekdays it’s the other way round: the feature rate is lower, but products get more votes.
+In general, fewer products get submitted on weekends, but the feature rate is higher — you've got about a 20% better chance of being featured.
+The tradeoff is that weekend products usually get fewer votes.
+On weekdays it's the opposite: feature rate is lower, but products get more votes.

-If you’re sure that your product gets featured then it makes sense to submit it on Tuesday or Wednesday, when products on average get more votes.
+So if you're confident your product will get featured, it makes sense to launch on Tuesday or Wednesday, when products tend to get the most votes.

 Categories

-I decided to categorize products myself instead of using Product Hunt topics.
-For example, if a product has "3D" in its descriptions it goes to "3D" category.
-If a product URL contains "amazon.com", then the product goes to "Books" category, and so on.
+I decided to categorize products myself instead of using Product Hunt's built-in topics.
+For example, if a product description includes "3D", it goes into the "3D" category.
+If the product URL contains "amazon.com", it goes into "Books", and so on.

 SEO and No-Code are most active categories.
-The related products get more votes and more comments on average that products in other categories.
+The related products get more votes and more comments on average than products in other categories.

 Most commented